 As discussed before incorrectly installed or buggy drivers can lead to system crashes.
 If you’re randomly getting a Blue Screen of Death message, and you still have access to the desktop, then the problem could be caused by an old driver.
-And if the problem started after the recent windows 10 1909 upgrade then there are chances device drivers not compatible with the current windows 10 version and need to be updated.
+And if the problem started after the recent Windows 11 upgrade then there are chances device drivers not compatible with the current windows 11 version and need to be updated.

 Update device drivers

-- Press Windows + R, type devmgmt.msc and click ok to open device manager,
+- Press Windows + R, type devmgmt.msc and click ok to open the device manager,

 - You’ll now see the list of all your hardware listed in Device Manager

-- Here check if any device driver there with yellow exclamation mark (that means the currently installed driver for this device is outdated, not compatible and you need to update or reinstall the driver.
+- Here check if any device driver is there with a yellow exclamation mark (that means the currently installed driver for this device is outdated, not compatible and you need to update or reinstall the driver.)

-- To update the display driver open device manager,
+- To update the display driver open the device manager,

-- Expend display then right-click on installed graphics driver and select update driver,
+- Expand the display then right-click on the installed graphics driver and select update driver,

-- Now select option search automatically for updated driver software and follow on screen instructions,
+- Now select the option to search automatically for updated driver software and follow on-screen instructions,

 - If a driver update is available, the wizard will automatically install it, if not, your driver is already up to date.

-Also, you can try reinstall driver compatible mode following steps well.
+Also, you can try reinstalling the driver in compatible mode following the steps well.

-- Expend display driver, right click current graphics driver select uninstall,
+- Expand the display driver, right-click the current graphics driver select uninstall,

 - Click yes to confirm remove the driver and restart your PC

-- Now visit the device manufacturer website and download the latest driver for your PC.
+- Now visit the device manufacturer’s website and download the latest driver for your PC.